 AS BELEZAS E A HISTÓRIA DE RIO DE CONTAS08:39

-The municipality of Rio de Contas is known today for its natural beauty, including waterfalls, rivers, streams and beautiful rock formations.
+The municipality of Rio de Contas is now known for its natural beauty, including waterfalls, rivers, streams and beautiful rock formations.

 1. Colonel’s Bridge

-Known as the Seven Wells, the site offers pools of varying depths, where both children and adults can make the most of this attraction.
+Known as the Seven Wells, the site offers pools of different depths, where both children and adults can make the most of this attraction.
 The structure is simple, with a bar service and an area for camping and picnics.
 Nowadays, it’s a must for anyone visiting Rio de Contas.

 2. Brumado River Waterfall

-The descent near the waterfall requires some effort, but the experience is worth it, especially when you reach the top of the largest waterfall in the municipality.
+The descent near the waterfall requires some effort, but the experience is well worth it, especially when you reach the top of the largest waterfall in the municipality.

 3. Fraga Waterfall

-Poço das Andorinhas in Rio de ContasThe Poço das Andorinhas is a small pool of crystal clear water hidden in the Serra do Porco Gordo.
-When you arrive, it is common to see several swallows coming out of a small cave on the site, which gave rise to its name.
+The Poço das Andorinhas (Well of the Swallows) is a small pool of crystal clear water hidden in the Serra do Porco Gordo.
+On arrival, it is common to see several swallows emerge from a small cave in the area, giving it its name.

 5. Jiló Waterfall